This post is also available in: Português

 5. Nightmare on Elm Street 3: Dream Warriors (1987)

 The teenagers of Westin Hospital suffer from post-traumatic stress disorder (PTSD), depression and drug addiction: all understandable responses when your friends and neighbors are being murdered in their dreams by a razor-fingered boogey man.
-A familiar disability trope rears its head here: these kids aren’t mentally ill, they’re just the only sane ones left in a community which denies the existence of unstoppable murderer.
+A familiar disability trope rears its head here: These kids aren’t mentally ill, they’re just the only sane ones left in a community in denial about its unstoppable serial murderer.

 6. Monkey Shines (1988)